vectordotdev/vector/website/docs/reference/transforms/log_to_metric.md

     "status": "200",
     "host": "10.22.11.222"
   }
-  "value": {
+  "counter": {
-    "type": "counter",
     "value": 122.20,
   }
 }
 ```

 This metric will then proceed down the pipeline, and depending on the sink,
-will be aggregated in Vector (such is the case for the [`prometheus` \
-sink][docs.sinks.prometheus]) or will be aggregated in the store itself.
+will be aggregated in Vector (such is the case for the [`prometheus` sink][docs.sinks.prometheus]) or will be aggregated in the store itself.

 </TabItem>

 <TabItem value="gauges">

 In this example we'll demonstrate creating a gauge that represents the current